MarkWThompson/Canvas/README.md

 Canvas
 ======
-First application created with XNA 4.0.
+Created to get a basic grounding with C# and the XNA 4.0 framework.